The Gruen Eco Design blog about how to convert your dream from an energy efficient home into a reality.

 Of course, you can easily combine any or all of the above options in your house.

-When getting quotes for you home most people go straight for aluminium windows.
+When getting quotes for your home most people go straight for aluminium windows.
 But, as I have previously stated: I am a big fan of upvc windows.
 Good quality upvc windows I should add.
-Not the crap that gets imported from some overseas countries.
 In my experience double glazed upvc windows do perform much better than most aluminium systems and often cost between 30-50% less.

 Please don’t hesitate to contact me if you would like to get some referrals to great upvc window manufacturers.